m-manu/rsync-sidekick/README.md

 Note:

 * This tool **does not delete** any files or folders (under any circumstances) -- that's why safe-to-use 😌
     * Your files are just _moved around_
     * Now, if you're uncomfortable with this tool even moving your files around, there is a `-shellscript` option, that just generates a script for you to read and run (think of it like a `--dry-run` option)
 * This tool **does not** actually **transfer** files -- that's for `rsync` to do 🙂
 * Since you'd run `rsync` after this tool is run, any changes that this tool couldn't propagate would just be propagated by `rsync`
     * So the most that you might lose is some time with `rsync` doing more work than it could have -- Which is likely still much less than not using this tool at all 😄

 ## How to install?

-1. Install Go **1.16**
+1. Install Go version at least **1.17**
     * On Ubuntu: `snap install go`
     * On Mac: `brew install go`
     * For anything else: [Go downloads page](https://golang.org/dl/)